-1 killed when Seattle-bound Amtrak train hits truck on tracks in Idaho
+1 killed after Amtrak train hits truck parked on tracks

-ATHOL, Idaho — One person has been killed after an Amtrak train en route to Seattle crashed into a truck parked on the tracks in the town of Athol, Idaho.
+ATHOL, Idaho (AP) — One person has been killed after an Amtrak train heading to Seattle crashed into a truck parked on the tracks in the town of Athol, Idaho.

+Officials for Amtrak say none of the 234 passengers or crew members on the train were injured in the crash early Friday morning.

-Idaho State Police said the driver of the truck was killed.
+But an official for the Idaho State Police says the driver of the truck was killed.
 No one else was in the vehicle.

-None of the 234 passengers or crew members on the train was injured in the crash early Friday morning, Amtrak said.

 KREM-TV reported the train was traveling near 80 miles per hour when it crashed into the truck parked on Highway 54 in Athol.